ampleforth/token-geyser-v2/frontend/README.md

 ## Ethereum Provider

-To use Infura as provider, replace the value of `INFURA_PROJECT_ID` under `src/constants.ts` with your Infura Project ID.
+To use Infura as provider, replace the value of `TENDERLY_PROJECT_ID` under `src/constants.ts` with your Infura Project ID.
 This is only used for mainnet.

 ## Stats